andrewplummer/Sugar/README.md

 [2,4,6].sum(); // 12
 ```

-Extended mode extends native prototypes so that they can immediately make use of Sugar methods.
+The global `extend` method maps defined methods onto natives so that they can immediately make use of Sugar methods.
 As in previous versions, `Object.prototype` is never touched without a special flag ([that you generally shouldn't use](http://sugarjs.com/docs/#natives)).
 Additionally there are a number of [options](http://sugarjs.com/docs/Sugar/extend) when extending to allow fine grained control over which methods get mapped.
 Classes can be extended individually as well with: `Sugar.Array.extend()`.
 Once a class (or all classes) are extended, any method that is [defined later](#defining-methods) will be immediately extended onto the prototype as well.

 ## Custom Builds